 Optional rules include debates and even an "edge" for an incumbent seeking reelection.
 But the best additional rules concern raising money and advertising.
 Based on their Financial Support, Fund Raising and Advertising Ratings, candidates can utilize their campaign funds and raise additional money to try to swing Undecided Votes.

 Mr. President is a game that brilliantly captured the feel of campaigning and forced you to make the kinds of decisions real candidates had to make.
 Which regions are most critical to you?
 The voting cards were good for only one state in only one of FOUR regions!
 Do you throw it into California or New York?
 Both states are worth lots of electoral votes but where will it do YOU the most good?
 Or should you fire it into a smaller state and steal a few electoral votes from the opposition?
 You keep track with how many cards are placed in each state by your opposition with the Tally Boards but you don't know how many votes have been placed!
 This "limited intelligence" adds to the excitement and uncertainty.
-Generally speaking, each state has a limit on how many cards may be cast there so every card, with big votes or small votes, count.
+Generally speaking, each state has a limit on how many cards may be cast there so every card, with big votes or small votes, counts.
 With votes tallied only at game's end and Undecided Votes capable of swinging critical states, victory is never assured until the very end of the game.

 Mr. President remains a super campaign game which should never have been allowed to vanish from the scene.- - - - - - - Herb Levy